astuder/ais_json/README.md

 # ais_json

+> [!NOTE]
+> This fork was updated to run with Python3.
+It also adds a -v command line option to show debug info.

 This is a simple AIS parser that reads a UDP stream from [aisdispatcher](http://www.aishub.net/ais-dispatcher) parses it into JSON and posts the output via http to the aprs.fi endpoint.

 requires libais: https://pypi.org/project/libais/